ianfr/adsl-cpp/README.md

 * [DONE] Create a function for loading in data from a CSV file
 * Create a class DataFrameList for working with a vector of DataFrames
 * [STARTED] Include a library of functions which are wrappers around STL functions like accumulate, sort, etc
-* Include a library of basic statistical functions
+* [STARTED] Include a library of basic statistical functions
 * Include a library for working with financial data